Around PostHoliday gate, VCC closures

-In observance of the Presidents Day holiday, Faulkner and Newton gates will be closed Monday, Feb.
-17. They will resume normal operating hours Tuesday, Feb.
-18.
+In observance of the Columbus Day holiday, Faulkner and Newton gates, and the Ozark Visitor Control Center will be closed Oct.
+8-10.
+They will resume normal operating hours Tuesday, Oct.
+11.

 The Installation Operations Center conducts a test of the emergency mass notification system the first Wednesday of each month at 11 a.m.
 At that time, people will hear the siren over the giant voice.
 No actions are required.

 Welcome to Fort Rucker

 Welcome to the home of Army Aviation!
 Fort Rucker, Ala., is an excellent place to live and work.
 Fort Rucker operates much like any hometown.
 After all, the post is virtually a small city.
 The Garrison Command oversees the services and support necessary for the daily operations of a city.
 Fort Rucker covers about 63,000 acres of southeast Alabama countryside in an area known as the Wiregrass, named for a wild grass peculiar to the region.
 Much of the main post is in Dale County, with the remaining government-owned and leased acreage in Coffee, Geneva and Houston counties.
 Most of the countryside is rolling and wooded.